Custom travel to Bulgaria

 Is UNESCO Boyana Church really worth the detour?

-ABSOLUTELY YES for medieval art lovers — the 1259 frescoes are considered by art historians (notably André Grabar) as THE ORIGIN OF EUROPEAN RENAISSANCE, 200 YEARS BEFORE GIOTTO in Italy.
-Revolutionary psychological realism of faces for the era.
-Visit limited to 8 VISITORS/DAY + 10 MINUTES MAX.
-Mandatory booking 6 months in advance.
+ABSOLUTELY YES for medieval art lovers: the 1259 frescoes are considered by art historians, notably André Grabar, as THE ORIGIN OF EUROPEAN RENAISSANCE, 200 YEARS BEFORE GIOTTO in Italy, with a psychological realism of faces that was revolutionary for its time.
+The visit, strictly regulated to preserve the fragile pigments, is limited to 8 VISITORS PER DAY and 10 MINUTES MAXIMUM inside, no flash or phone.
+Mandatory booking 6 months in advance, sometimes with an ICOMOS restorer present to comment on the frescoes.
+Plan to fit the church into the same afternoon as Alexander Nevsky Cathedral and Mount Vitosha, 8 km from central Sofia.

 Can I combine Bulgaria with other destinations?